KaeruTeam/kwz-api/docs/endpoints/user.md

 This parameter begins the output rows with the given number as its index.

-Note: if an offset past the range of the output is specified, `Your request did not produce any results.` will be returned as shown below.
+Note: if an offset past the range of the output is specified, `Your request did not produce any results.` will be returned as, shown below.

 ## Response